Skip to main content

 Technical information about this service’s accessibility

-The Ministry of Housing, Communities and Local Government is committed to making this service accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+MHCLG is committed to making this service accessible, in accordance with Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This service is fully compliant with the Web Content Accessibility Guidelines version 2.2 AA standard.